 Please accept our apologies that this incident occurred.
-We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
-We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.
+We are committed to maintaining the proper handling, protection and privacy of protected health information in our possession and have taken many precautions to safeguard it.

+We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your protected health information.